AviatrixSystems/Docs/HowTos/transitgw_external.rst

 Over a Private Network in Azure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When the underlying infrastructure is Azure Express Route, the External Device options are IPsec or LAN, as shown below.
+When the underlying infrastructure is Azure Express Route, the external Device options are IPsec or LAN, as shown below.

 |transitgw_private_azure|